R1ck77/elisp-brainfuck/README.md

 A small project to create a brainfuck interpreter for emacs, because "why not?".

-This is mostly an exercise to refresh my elisp knowledge so don't expect much from this project.
+This is mostly an exercise to refresh my elisp knowledge so don't expect much from this project: there are at least 2 other brainfuck interpreters in the emacs packages repositories :)

 ### Status